Army Junior Reserve Officer Training Corps (JROTC)

 Team Building Activities

 Attendance policy: Any cadets who miss more than 7 days will automatically receive a failing grade.
-A grade of FF will be assigned to a student who is passing and fails as a result of excessive absences.
+A grade of FF will be assigned to a student who passes and fails as a result of excessive absences.

 - Report to class on time and follow instructions and commands the first time given by instructors or cadet leaders.

-- Check unit bulletin board and training schedules prior to start of class
+- Check unit bulletin board and training schedules prior to the start of class

 - Respect the cadet battalion facility rules and equipment

 - Use the restroom prior to coming to class

 - Follow established cadet battalion procedures for asking or answering questions.

 - Do not sleep in class at any time.